re-data/re-data/README.md

 Monitoring system for data teams.
 Computing health checks on data (via Airflow jobs), visualizing them over time, and alerting on them in Grafana.

-Currently in early development stage for now it was tested with Python 3.8.5 and PostgreSQL.
-Other DBs and data sources, features like generated Grafana alerts, custom checks are to be added.
+*Currently in early development stage (it was tested with Python 3.8.5 and PostgreSQL) Other DBs and data sources, features like generated Grafana alerts, custom checks are .to be added.*

-# Introduction
+# Key features

-Redata helps data teams, monitor if data they are producting and data they are depending on is correct.
-It gathers metrics on your data as:
+## Metrics layer

+Redata computes health metrics for your data, containing information like this:

 * time since last record was added
 * number of records added in last (hour/day/week/month)